knetikmedia/knetikcloud-dart-client/docs/ActivitiesApi.md

 var api_instance = new ActivitiesApi();
 var test = true; // bool | if true, indicates that the occurrence should NOT be created.
-This can be used to test for eligibility and valid settings var activityOccurrenceResource = new A occurrence of an activity (the actual game for example) Used to track scores, participants, and provide settings(); // A occurrence of an activity (the actual game for example) Used to track scores, participants, and provide settings | The activity occurrence object
+This can be used to test for eligibility and valid settings var activityOccurrenceResource = new ActivityOccurrenceResource(); // ActivityOccurrenceResource | The activity occurrence object

 try {
     var result = api_instance.createActivityOccurrence(test, activityOccurrenceResource);